tkvogt/judy-graph-db/README.md

 For the edges we divide the space into a table of cells that contain nodes:
  - 12 bits for x-coordinate, amother 12 bits for y-coordinate.
 This means 4096x4096 cells.
 The 8 bits rest is used to store up to 254 nodes in every cell.

-Assuming an even distribution this can hold a maximum of 4096x4096x254 x (8+4) bytes= ~ 52 GB, which is probably more than what fits into the memory of current machines.
+Assuming an even distribution this can hold a maximum of 4096x4096x254 x (8+4) bytes= ~ 52 GB, which is more than what fits into the memory of current affordable machines.
 So the limits are not the 32 bits, but the amount of total nodes and an uneven distribution.
 In the cells there are 254 32-bit values, which enode two float values for (x,y)-coordinates, followed by a 32-bit node index.

 Search Engine